47avinash/47avinash/readme.md

 DELETE /blogs?queryParams
-Delete blog documents by category, authorid, tag name, subcategory name, unpublished If the blog document doesn't exist then return an HTTP status of 404 with a body like this
+Delete blog documents by category, , tagauthorid name, subcategory name, unpublished If the blog document doesn't exist then return an HTTP status of 404 with a body like this